 - Parents at this school are asked to collect out-of-date medication. - If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - A named member of staff is responsible for checking the dates of medication and arranging for the disposal of any that have expired.
-This check is done at least three times a year and is always documented. - Sharps boxes are used for the disposal of needles.
+This check is done at least three times a year and is always documented.
+These records are stored securely in the admin office. - Sharps boxes are used for the disposal of needles.
 Parents obtain sharps boxes from the child's GP or paediatrician on prescription.
-All sharps boxes in this school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place on a case-by-case basis. - If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the pupil's parent. - Collection and disposal of sharps boxes is arranged with the local authority's environmental services.
+All sharps boxes in this school are stored in a locked cupboard in the admin office unless alternative safe and secure arrangements are put in place on a case-by-case basis. - If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the pupil's parent. - Collection and disposal of sharps boxes is arranged with the local authority's environmental services.

-6. Long term medical needs
+2. Long term medical needs

-When the school is notified that a pupil has a medical condition this is discussed with parents and any relevant professional, eg. school nurse, and the relevant staff, including the class teacher and first aid staff, are informed.
+When notified that a pupil has a medical condition this will be discussed with parents and any relevant professional, eg. school nurse, and the relevant staff, including the class teacher and first aid staff.
 Records of pupils with medical needs are kept on SIMS, with a copy kept in registers for staff and any cover/supply staff.

-To ensure that staff are well briefed about the condition and the pupil's medical needs, a written health care plan will be drawn up (Appendix 1).
+To ensure staff are well briefed about the condition and the pupil's medical needs, a written health care plan will be is drawn up (Appendix 1).
 These are reviewed at least annually.
 For children suffering from Anaphylaxis (acute allergic reaction) a more detailed form must be completed along with an emergency action plan.
 All staff must be aware of these and their location.
 Risk assessments, for example for school visits, may include specific arrangements for pupils with medical needs.

 As children become older and more independent, they may be able to administer their own medication if supervised by staff.
-The Headteacher, in conjunction with concerned staff, should discuss whether this is practical, bearing in mind the safety of both the pupil and other pupils.
+The Headteacher, in conjunction with concerned staff, should discuss the practicality of this, bearing in mind the safety of both the pupil and other pupils.
 Parent consent form (Appendix 3) should be completed.